Multi-Dimensional Opinion Formation: Global in time existence and properties of solutions

+In the case of people having the same opinion weights, these quantities coincide with the original definition of the mean and variance.
+When people have different opinion weights, $\Tilde{\mu}(t,\alpha)$ can change as we will see in Example \ref{ex:diffmean}. \end{rem}

-\paragraph{Different importance weights} If people weigh the importance of the topics differently, the variance can increase.
-An example of the increase in variance as well as a change in mean is given in the following example. \begin{ex} Let $d=2$ and consider a distribution of the form
+We recall that in the case of different importance weights the variance can increase.
+We conclude by presenting explicit examples of such cases. \begin{ex} Let $d=2$ and consider a distribution of the form

 Set $\beta=\frac{1}{2}$ and choose a smoothed bounded confidence function $\phi(r)$ with $r_1=\frac{2}{5}$ and $r_2=\frac{1}{2}$ in \eqref{eq:phismooth}.
 Then, and Thus,

 which shows that when people have different importance weights $\alpha$, the mean changes in time.
 Note that in the above example only the mean in $x_1$ is changing, while the mean in $x_2$ is constant and thus, also the total mean changes. \\ Moreover, the variance is increasing since